lblod/frontend-burgernabije-besluitendatabank/README.md

 ### Disabling governing bodies

 Time to time, it might be necessary to disable certain governing bodies.
 This can be done by setting the `GOVERNING_BODY_DISABLED_LIST` environment variable.
-The value should be a comma-separated list of URIs of the governing bodies that should be disabled.
+The value should be a comma-separated list of `mu:uuid` of the governing bodies that should be disabled.
+The agenda items related to the disabled governing bodies will not be accessible in the application.

 ### styles/ naming scheme